kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001581.JPG" class="mobile-zoom-150" loading="lazy" />
 </figure>

 We suddenly spot *Chikatsuyu* on the horizon, in between the trees.
 My eyebrows rise, my chest inflates and I exhale a sigh of relief.
-The light from the sun illuminates the mountains tops and we speed up our feet to get to the village before it gets darker.
+The sun illuminates the mountain tops and we speed up our feet to get to the village before it gets darker.

 We enter the village by what looks like a backdoor, coming in from the mountains.
 The clock shows 5:40pm, twenty minutes before the only grocery store closes.
 We rush our feet and get in just in time.

 When I put heavy backpack on shopping cart, my back smiles, a smile of relief.
-We buy instant noodles for dinner, along with desserts we have no idea what the label says in Japanese.
+We buy instant noodles for dinner, along with desserts we have no idea about.
 We want a little surprise.
 Eggs and bread for breakfast the next morning aren't forgotten.

 At the guesthouse, shower, dinner, resting.
-The body pulsates a glow of soreness and pleasure.
+The body pulsates a mix of soreness and satisfaction.
 The walk was tough but rewarding.
 I can't wait for tomorrow.

+Time for the sleep of the gods.

 <figure>
 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001641.JPG" loading="lazy" />